adebayo10k/yoruba-language-quiz-prototype/README.md

 The main purpose of this project is to demonstrate one way to reliably transfer remote, JSON structured, Unicode encoded data to a bash shell program application, which then decodes it before use.

-To that end, its' value is for developers who develop applications that need to reliably encode, transmit and decode data used by applications running anywhere on the Internet.
-I suppose that today, that's just the standard case for every developer.

 Additionally, the quiz game demonstrates how an application can reliably interpret characters for which no unicode code-points currently exist.